awsdocs/amazon-s3-userguide/doc_source/storage-class-intro.md

 Amazon S3 APIs support setting \(or updating\) the storage class of objects as follows:
 + When creating a new object, you can specify its storage class\.
 For example, when creating objects using the [PUT Object](https://docs.aws.amazon.com/AmazonS3/latest/API/RESTObjectPUT.html), [POST Object](https://docs.aws.amazon.com/AmazonS3/latest/API/RESTObjectPOST.html), and [Initiate Multipart Upload](https://docs.aws.amazon.com/AmazonS3/latest/API/mpUploadInitiate.html) APIs, you add the `x-amz-storage-class` request header to specify a storage class\.
 If you don't add this header, Amazon S3 uses Standard, the default storage class\.
 + You can also change the storage class of an object that is already stored in Amazon S3 to any other storage class by making a copy of the object using the [PUT Object \- Copy](https://docs.aws.amazon.com/AmazonS3/latest/API/RESTObjectCOPY.html) API\.
-However, you can't use [PUT Object \- Copy](https://docs.aws.amazon.com/AmazonS3/latest/API/RESTObjectCOPY.html) to copy objects that are stored in the S3 Glacier or S3 Glacier Deep Archive storage classes\.
+However, you can't use [PUT Object \- Copy](https://docs.aws.amazon.com/AmazonS3/latest/API/RESTObjectCOPY.html) to copy objects that are stored in the S3 Glacier Flexible Retrieval or S3 Glacier Deep Archive storage classes\.
+You also can't transition from S3 One Zone\-IA to S3 Glacier Instant Retrieval\.

   You copy the object in the same bucket using the same key name and specify request headers as follows:
   + Set the `x-amz-metadata-directive` header to COPY\.